 Proper Use of eslicarbazepine

 Take eslicarbazepine only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

 eslicarbazepine comes with a Medication Guide.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

 You may crush the tablets or swallow them whole.
 You may take eslicarbazepine with or without food.

 The dose of eslicarbazepine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of eslicarbazepine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For seizures:

-- Adults—At first, 400 milligrams (mg) once a day.
-After one week, your doctor may increase your dose to 800 mg once a day.
-However, the dose is usually not more than 1200 mg once a day.
+- Adults—At first, 400 milligrams (mg) once per day.
+Your doctor may adjust your dose.
+However, the dose is usually not more than 1600 mg once per day.

 - Children—Use and dose must be determined by your doctor.